 - 2 tablespoons organic extra virgin coconut oil (such as Barlean’s)

 - 2 apples, chopped (keep the skins on)

 - 3 celery stalks, chopped

 - 2 large cans (29 ounces each) BPA-free black beans (such as Eden Organic), rinsed and drained

 - In a high speed blender, add the pumpkin, dates, ¼ cup of the miso mixture (or vegetable broth), coriander, cumin and lime juice; process until smooth and creamy.
 Pour the mixture into a 5 or 6 quart slow cooker.
 Add the remaining 2 ¾ cup of miso mixture (or vegetable broth) to the slow cooker.
 Turn the slow cooker onto low heat and cover with a lid.

 - Meanwhile, heat the oil in a large heavy saucepan over medium heat.
 Add the garlic and onions and sauté 3 to 4 minutes.
 Season with salt to taste.
-Add the apples and celery and sauté until soft, about 5 minutes.
+Add the pastured organic beef (if using) and saute until no longer pink.
+Add the apples, celery and chopped red bell pepper and sauté until soft, about 5 minutes.
 Season with salt to taste and stir in the corn flour.

-- Transfer the onion-apple and celery mixture to the slow cooker.
+- Transfer the mixture to the slow cooker.
 Add the black beans.
 Cover with a lid and cook on low heat for 1 hour 30 minutes.
 Let chili sit for at least 20 minutes before serving.
 Add more salt if necessary.
 Serve warm.